-Jump Down to Our Belize Itineraries-

 Belize is one of the most beautiful and enigmatic countries in Latin America.
 This small and diverse nation is right in between the Caribbean Sea and the rainforest on the eastern coast of Central America.
-Belize’s UNESCO listed Barrier Reef is the second largest in the world, after Australia’s, and it is pure paradise for scuba divers and snorkelers.
-Floating through clear blue tropical seas, snorkelers will see colourful coral, fish, whale sharks, turtles, and more while divers can explore underwater caves and the world-renowned Great Blue Hole.
+Belize’s UNESCO listed Barrier Reef is the second largest in the world, after Australia’s.
+It is pure paradise for scuba divers and snorkelers.
+Floating through clear blue tropical seas, snorkelers will see colourful coral, fish, whale sharks, turtles, and more.
+Divers can explore underwater caves and the world-renowned Great Blue Hole.

 Whether it is enjoying island life at a local sandy bar, hiking through the jungle, or learning about Mayan culture, there are a many activities that make Belize a tourism paradise.
 This country offers stunning beaches, marine diversity and tropical jungle in a condensed geographic area.
 The Atlantic coast is just five hours away from the it’s western border with Guatemala.
-For a mix of cultural and coastal experiences, think about adding Guatemala and Mexico to your Belize itinerary.
+For a mix of culture and coastal, think about adding Guatemala and Mexico to your Belize itinerary.

 Did You Know…Belize’s official language is English?

 ~We recommend 2-5 days depending how much of a beach lover you are ~

 Belize is most well known for gorgeous beaches thanks to a 240-mile-long coastline hugging the Caribbean Sea.
 In addition to the coast, there are hundreds of offshore islands called Cayes (pronounced ‘keys’ that total around 450 including those located on the outer atoll.